struktured/bs-holochain/README.md

 # Dependencies

 This project requires npm and bucklescript 4.0.1.
-To produce a complex library you also need to unify the json into one big zome file.
+To produce a real holochain app you also need to unify the json into one big zome file.
 Rollup and babel are typical choices.